Renewable Energy Sources

 Electricity can be generated from a variety of resources.
 Some are fossil fuels such as oil and coal, Over 80 percent of all the energy used in Hawaii for electricity, surface and air transportation comes from imported fossil fuels, mostly oil and some coal.
 Fossil fuels were formed underground over millions of years as organic material like plants and animals were compressed.
 Once fossil fuels are used they cannot be replaced.
 We call an energy source "renewable" or "sustainable" if it can be replenished -- such as biomass, biofuels or garbage -- or will never run out -- such as the sun, wind or ocean movement.

-Learn more about the status and future plans for renewable energy available in Hawaii, follow these links:
+Follow these links to learn more about the status and future plans for the different types of renewable energy available in Hawaii.

 Why is it Important?